best-practice-and-impact/govcookiecutter-lite/docs/contributing_guide/modify_govcookiecutter-lite.md

 blank space after the statement.
 A hyphen after the leading `%` in a Jinja statement controls blank space before the element.

-## Replacing folders and files

-[Replacing folders and files a more involved change, and is currently supported for AQA frameworks and pull/merge request templates only][docs-organisational-frameworks].
-These are performed in the `hooks/post_gen_project.py`file.

 ## Tests, coverage, and continuous integration